MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 ## Validate QoS by analyzing Teams traffic on the network

 The DSCP value set by the Group Policy object needs to be present from caller to callee in order for QoS to be effective.
-By looking at the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workloads traverse the network.
+By looking at the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workload traffic traverses the network.

 Preferably, you capture traffic at the network egress point.
 You can use port mirroring on a switch or router to help with this.

-### Use Network Monitor to verify workload DSCP values
+### Use Network Monitor to verify DSCP values

 Network Monitor is a tool you can [download from Microsoft](https://www.microsoft.com/download/4865) to analyze network traffic.